turingschool/front-end-curriculum/lessons/testing-the-dom-with-webdriverio.md

 });
 ```

-so now that we have the structure for our tests lets talk about the compents and pieces we need to make this work.
+so now that we have the structure for our tests lets talk about the components and pieces we need to make this work.

-We need to someone launch the browser to grab the title of our website.
+We need something launch the browser to grab the title of our website.
 Once we have the browser to go to it's desired location we'll tell it to grab the title of the website.

 luckly for us ```webdriver``` gives us access to the browser and we can leverage that to do what we want.